Sea breeze: Sea breezes in Florida

 On calm summer afternoons with little prevailing wind, sea breezes from both coasts may collide in the middle, creating especially severe storms down the center of the state.
 These thunderstorms can drift towards either the west or east coast depending on the relative strengths of the sea breezes, and sometimes survive to move out over the water at night, creating spectacular cloud-to-cloud lightning shows for hours after sunset.
-Due to its large size Lake Okeechobee may also contribute to this activity by creating its own lake breeze which collides with the east and west coast sea breezes.
+Due to its large size, may also contribute to this activity by creating its own lake breeze which collides with the east and west coast sea breezes.

 In Cuba, similar sea breeze collisions with the northern and southern coasts sometimes lead to storms.